Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Step 3: Submit a Formal Written Appeal

 Contact your home warranty provider and request their official appeal process and required forms.
-Submit everything in writing and never rely solely on phone conversations.
+Most contracts set a formal appeal deadline of around 30 days from the denial date, so calendar it immediately.
+Submit everything in writing via email and certified mail, and never rely solely on phone conversations.
 Include all supporting documents, reference specific contract language that supports coverage, and be factual and concise.
-Most providers respond to formal appeals within 5 to 10 business days, though full resolution can stretch to 30 days or more.
+Most providers respond to formal appeals within 14 to 21 business days, though full resolution can stretch to 30 days or more.
+If you had to hire your own technician in the meantime, review the reimbursement rules for out-of-pocket repairs to recover those costs.

 Step 4: Follow Up Persistently